Los Angeles Expiring I-551 Green Card Attorney

 Getting a Replacement Card

-If you lost your card, or if was stolen or damaged, or when you need to change the information on your card, Mr. McVarish can help you get a replacement card.
+If you lost your card, or if was stolen or damaged, or when you need to change the information on your card, Attorney Michael Piston can help you get a replacement card.
 If you got a green card before the age of 14, once you reach age 14, you are required to replace the card.
 When dealing with the immigration service, it is always wise to have legal help.

 Don’t Lose Your Permanent Resident Status

-If you don't file the correct petition to renew your card, you could lose your permanent resident status.
+If you don’t file the correct petition to renew your card, you could lose your permanent resident status.
 This could lead to very serious problems, including deportation, or the inability to work legally.
-Mr. McVarish advises that you contact him immediately so he can help you get your green card renewal handled quickly and correctly, based on your personal situation.
+Attorney Michael Piston advises that you contact him immediately so he can help you get your green card renewal handled quickly and correctly, based on your personal situation.